jj101k/circuitfind/README.md

 this may be a reasonable approximation of how humans think, it's still of variable cost and has no particular support for dealing with cases where you have to start by going backwards.
 Basically it's garbage for mazes.

+Since there's no native malloc involved, all memory is essentially static modulo manual memory management - in other words, memory structures in general have a fixed size regardless of whether it might be avantageous in context to use less.
+Linked lists are viable and may be used if there's some use in reordering a list, but in general it makes more sense to have a flat array; in fact, for static storage this wouldn't even need a head pointer.